How to Find Savannah’s Journal in The Outer Worlds 2 (And Why You Shouldn’t Skip It)

 Learn how to get Savannah's Journal in Outer Worlds 2 at the Excogitation Chapel.
 Discover why this pickpocketed item unlocks critical dialogue options during the De Vries main quest confrontation.

 The Outer Worlds 2 loves hiding important quest items in plain sight, and Savannah’s Journal is a perfect example.
-At first glance, it seems like just another random piece of loot you can steal from an NPC.
-But if you’re aiming for the optimal outcome in one of the game’s major story decisions involving De Vries, this journal becomes absolutely essential.
+At first glance, it seems like just another optional piece of loot you can steal from an NPC.
+But if you want the fullest picture of De Vries before the confrontation at the Vox Relay, and the additional dialogue options that come with it, this journal is well worth grabbing.

 Here’s the thing: the game never explicitly tells you to grab this journal before it matters.
 By the time you realize you need it, Savannah might have already left the area, locking you out of certain dialogue paths entirely.
 Let’s make sure that doesn’t happen to you.